ladiom/NIGERIALUMNI/SUPABASE_SETUP.md

-# Supabase Setup Guide for 100NAIRA Platform
+# Supabase Setup Guide for ALUMNAIRA Platform

-This guide will help you set up and configure Supabase for the 100NAIRA Platform.
+This guide will help you set up and configure Supabase for the ALUMNAIRA Platform.

 ## Prerequisites